-You’re never ever, never ever, satisfied.
+You’re never ever satisfied.
 You either dismiss imperfections or dwell on them.
-You often fear failure, are full of self-doubt and have a difficult time being completely happy.
+Always in fear of failure (or success and having to keep it up), are full of self-doubt, and have a difficult time being completely happy.
 You see mistakes as unacceptable and associate them with who they are as a person.
 You reject the constraints of reality.

 You’re focused on progress and improving.
 Perfection isn’t something that you desire, consistent improvement is.
 You view mistakes as opportunities to learn and grow.
 You embrace the constraints of reality.

 Essentially, perfection is unattainable and those that are maladaptive reject this thought and let it beat them down while those that are adaptive accept it and appreciate the challenge of making progress.

 HOW TO STOP ALL OR NOTHING THINKING AND EMBRACE IMPERFECTION